myleslinder/lwc-prebundle/README.md

 We can offer expirimental support for component files using the comment approach but it is very much experimental.

 We will look in the root of the lwc folder for a tsconfig file to use, falling back to the root if it doesn't exist there.
+We will use a recommended one if one does not exist in the root either.

 It's interesting to consider ts support for non-cmp files because how much code actually gets written outside of cmp files?
 I mean it would be nice to be able to have all utilities written with types, etc. You could also get in the habit of writing most of your code in the non-cmp file but that adds indirection so I don't know.